For Welsh people up and down the country, St. David’s Day invokes two feelings: pride and fear.

 Once everything combines into a ball, take it out of the bowl onto a lightly floured surface.

-Roll this out with a pin until about 1/2 inch thick and using a serrated cutter (like in the picture) cut out some cake shapes.
+Roll this out with a pin until about 1/2 inch thick and using a round cutter, cut out some cake shapes.

 Once you’ve cut out cakes from the sheet of dough and put to one side, ball up the remaining scraps of dough, roll out to 1/2 inch thick again and cut out more shapes.